 - Do you recognize all of the negative information on your credit report?

-If the negative information in your account is not accurate, you will need to contact the credit bureaus to correct it.
+If the negative information in your account is not accurate, you will need to contact the lender and credit bureaus to correct it.

-Negative information hurts your credit score, but as it gets older the effect lessens.
+As negative information ages, the effect lessens.
 Take note of all accurate negative information, so you can follow our strategy to avoid it in the future.

-Incorrect information appears on your report for four reasons:
+Incorrect information can appear on your report for the following five reasons:

 - Someone stole your identity and opened new accounts in your name.